MQ-Modernization-demo/mq01-src/README.md

   * `mq-store-yamls.yaml` stores the YAMLs used to test the queue manager.
   * `mq-push.yaml` pushes the YAMLs to the `mq01-ops` repository, ready for deployment by ArgoCD.
 * `mq-dev-pipelinerun.yaml` runs the pipeline to build the queue manager.
+* the `extra-tutorials` folder contains YAMLs for follow-up topics including automatic CI and monitoring.

-Let's now install and run this Tekton pipeline.
+Let's now install and run the Tekton pipeline to build the queue manager `mq01`.

 ---